linode/docs/docs/databases/mysql/how_to_work_with_triggers_in_mysql_database/index.md

 author:
   name: Francis Ndungu
   email: francisndungu83@gmail.com
-description: 'In this guide, we will walk you through the steps of creating and working with triggers in your MySQL database.'
+description: 'A trigger is a pre-defined SQL command that is automatically executed when specific actions occur in the database.
+In this guide, we will walk you through the steps of creating and working with triggers in your MySQL database.'
 keywords: ['mysql','database','triggers']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2020-01-28
+published: 2020-02-21
 modified_by:
   name: Linode
 title: "How to Work with Triggers in MySQL Database"